ftmoztl/car-parking-with-reinforcement-learning/README.md

 # Hyperparameter Tuning
+The Field_4 environment is used throughout the hyperparameter tuning process.
+So, the focus of this section is tuning the hyper parameters.
+The alpha and gamma values are tuning to reach high performances.
+These metrics should be considered;
+* Minimum of average number of steps to reach the target,
+* Maximum of average total rewards,
+* High percentage of reaching the target parking place

+You can run 'hyperparam-tuning.py' notebook to tune alpha and gamma values.
+And you can check which values give the best results.

 # Visualization
 The agent movements are visualized by using the ‘pillow’ package of Python.
 It’s adapted to the 20x20 field.
 A function is created to visualize roads, agents, parking lots, and target places.
 You can find in the visualization-traffic.ipynb notebook.